sanoj-s/joq-web-sel/README.md

-# snj-selenium-java
+# snj-mars
-This is a test automation framework for web applications on different browsers like Google Chrome, Mozilla Firefox, Microsoft Edge, Internet Explorer and Safari in real-time.
+**snj-mars** is a test automation framework for web applications on different browsers like Google Chrome, Mozilla Firefox, Microsoft Edge, Internet Explorer, and Safari in real-time.
+The framework supports Java programming language.
 It provides rich features like Test Execution, Test Reporting, and Test details sharing via mail.
-The automation framework includes 170+ pre-built keywords using which an Automation Engineer can easily perform the web automation.
+The automation framework includes 360+ pre-built keywords using which an Automation Engineer can easily perform web automation.

-<h3>Salient features of snj-selenium-java</h3>
+<h3>Salient features of snj-mars</h3>
 <li>Automation support for web applications (in Windows, MAC and Linux platforms).
-<br><li>Automation support for Google chrome, Mozilla Firefox, Microsoft Edge, Internet Explorer and Safari browsers.
+<br><li>Automation support for Google Chrome, Mozilla Firefox, Microsoft Edge, Internet Explorer and Safari browsers.
 <br><li>Automation support for headless execution of test scripts.
 <br><li>Automation support for electron applications.
 <br><li>Support for parallel execution on different browsers.
 <br><li>Support for fully distributed remote executions (Selenium Grid 4).
-<br><li>Support for Lighthouse audit on website with different categories such as performance, accessibility, seo, best-practices, pwa.
+<br><li>Support for Lighthouse audit on the website with different categories such as performance, accessibility, seo, best-practices, pwa.
-<br><li>Support for accessibility testing on website to track the violations, violation impact, and help details to solve the violations.
+<br><li>Support for accessibility testing on the website to track the violations, violation impact, and help details to solve the violations.
 <br><li>Support to collect the page load time for better performance tracking of an application.
 <br><li>Support to generate the video report for the automation execution flow.
-<br><li>Support to compare the images and generate image comparison report.
+<br><li>Support to compare the images and generate image comparison reports.
+<br><li>Support of test data generator and it includes 159 built-in keywords to generate the test data.
 <br><li>Support database validation.
 <br><li>Support API testing, generate response time report and response validation.
+It also supports the automation of GraphQL APIs.
 <br><li>Support mock geolocation, simulate device mode, simulate network speed.
-<br><li>Good reporting - framework generates PDF and HTML report.
+<br><li>Good reporting - framework generates PDF and HTML reports.
 <br><li>Email collaboration - send an email with details of automation execution and HTML attachment.
-<br><li>Well defined keyword document, get from src/main/resources -> keywords folder of the project structure.
+<br><li> Well-defined keyword document, get from src/main/resources -> keywords folder of the project structure.

-**Steps to develop and execute automation scripts using snj-selenium-java**
+**Steps to develop and execute automation scripts using snj-mars**
 <br><li>Set up Java, Eclipse/IntelliJ IDEA and dependent softwares.
-<br><li>Import the **snj-selenium-java** framework into Eclipse/IntelliJ IDEA from this repository (master).
+<br><li>Import the **snj-mars** framework into Eclipse/IntelliJ IDEA from this repository (master).
 <br><li>Configure details in **framework_config** property file inside the src/main/resources of the framework.
 <br><li>Configure details in **email_config**,**automation_test_config** and **database_config** properties files inside the src/test/resources of the framework.
-<br><li>Manage TestRunner class inside the **snj.selenium.runner** package
+<br><li>Manage TestRunner class inside the **snj.mars.runner** package
-<br><li>Manage Test Suite Class inside the **snj.selenium.testcases** package and Test Helper class inside **snj.selenium.testhelpers** package.
+<br><li>Manage Test Suite Class inside the **snj.mars.testcases** package and Test Helper class inside **snj.mars.testhelpers** package.
-<br><li>Manage Test Object Class inside the **snj.selenium.testobjects** package.
+<br><li>Manage Test Object Class inside the **snj.mars.testobjects** package.
 <br><li>Create **testng.xml** and map test suite classes to it.
 <br><li>Run the **testng.xml** file and view the execution reports which generate in the **\Reports\Automation** folder of the project structure.

 **Manage TestRunner class**
-<br>Once the TestRunner class ready under **snj.selenium.runner** package, you can use below code snippet in TestRunner class:
+<br>Once the TestRunner class is ready under **snj.mars.runner** package, you can use below code snippet in TestRunner class:

 	@Listeners(AutomationReport.class)
 	public class TestRunner extends AutomationEngine {